Soy sauce is the most used ingredient in Korean cooking.

 - Sempio Yanjo-Ganjang 501 –> 1.5% TN (Super Premium)

-Note: You can compare other Korean brands and/or products to Sempio.
-Korea requires all soy sauce products to state their T.N. value on the labels (see below).
-Although, it seems that Korean soy sauces that are sold abroad with English labels don’t state the T.N. value.
-Why?!
+*Note: You can compare other Korean soy sauces to Sempio’s.
+Korea Food Ministry requires all soy sauce products to list T.N. value on the labels (see below).

-No worries.
-If you need help, just leave a comment below.
+If you need help comparing brands, leave a comment below.

-I hope this article gave you a run-down about Korean Soy Sauce.
-Now, you can enter the Korean mart with more confidence and put it into your shopping cart like a BOSS.
+I hope this article gave you a quick run-down about Korean Soy Sauce.
+Now, you go to the Korean mart and shop like a BOSS.

-Note: Koreans use a different type of soy sauce when seasoning soups/stews – called Soup Soup Sauce.
-More details here.
+Before we go: Please note that Koreans use a different type of soy sauce when seasoning soups and stews – called Soup Soup Sauce.

 Daniel out! 🕺